 The unique Flex delivery model at Saint Rose empowers students to take courses the way they want – in person, via livestream, or online on their own time – and change it up from week to week.
 The Saint Rose Flex MBA is a 12-course (36-credit) program.
 Within the MBA program, students may choose three Government Affairs and Advocacy courses from Albany Law, which are offered fully online in an asynchronous format, so students don’t have to log on at a set time.

 Full-time students can complete the MBA+Gov program in one year.
-Part-time students, taking two classes per semester, can complete the program in two years.
+Part-time MBA students, taking two classes per semester, can complete the program in two years.

 “As two institutions that are based in the heart of New York State’s government, it makes perfect sense that we bring together the expertise of both programs in this way,” Ouellette said.
 “Working with Saint Rose to bring our knowledge of government affairs and advocacy to their MBA program allows students to get two respected credentials at the same time positioning them perfectly to advance their careers.”